folio-org/docs/content/en/docs/Access/Circulation log/circ_log.md

 In the **Search & filter** pane, click **Loan** and select any applicable filters:

-* **Changed due date.** Include items whose due date was manually changed.
+* **Changed due date.** Include items whose due dates were manually changed.
-* **Patron info added.** Include items that had a patron info loan comment added.
+* **Patron info added.** Include items that had patron info loan comments added.
-* **Staff info added.** Include items that had a staff info loan comment added.
+* **Staff info added.** Include items that had staff info loan comments added.
 * **Checked out.** Include items that were checked out.
 * **Checked out through override.** Include items that were checked out using an override.
-* **Checked in** Include items that were checked in.
+* **Checked in.** Include items that were checked in.
 The items may or may not have been out on loan.
 * **Anonymized.** Include loans that were anonymized.
 * **Claimed returned.** Include items that were claimed returned.
 * **Closed loan.** Include items that were returned.